natalie-harris/GPT-Parser/docs/source/index.rst

 - Modular design for easy customization and extension
 - Integration with ChatGPT API for natural language understanding
 - Use of pandas DataFrames to streamline data manipulation and analysis
-- Comprehensive API for developing custom pipeline modules
+- API for developing custom pipeline modules

 Getting Started
 ---------------